petterh/textedit/docs/Chapter-18-Going-Abroad.md

 }
 }}

-What happens if you call loadString( IDS{"_"}VERSION )?
+What happens if you call loadString( IDS_VERSION )?
 If you’re running Windows NT, the current thread locale decides.
 The current thread locale, in turn, is by default initialized to the user locale selected in the Regional Settings Control Panel applet.
 If you’re running Windows 95, the system default locale decides – Windows 95 does not support thread locales or user locales.

 If a resource doesn’t exist in the desired language, the system has several fallback positions.
 The search order is as follows: